 - Recognize benefits and challenges in sustaining volunteer program.

-The Process Behind the Passion: How your Care Community Can Support Person-Directed Care
+The Process Behind the Passion: How You care Community Can Support Person-Directed Car

 Lisa Rill, PhD, Claude Pepper Center at Florida State University